fbpx

 Browse Common Types Of Vivaria

 The many other types of vivariums you will see out there are more than likely based on one of these core designs.
-If you are building a vivarium with the intention of housing a specific type of animal, be sure to go with a design that closely fits that animal’s needs.
+If you are building a vivarium to house a specific type of animal, be sure to go with a design that closely fits that animal’s needs.

 We will go deeper into why inhabitants need a specific type of vivarium later.
 For now, check out a few of these popular enclosures to get an idea of what could be done when building a more specific type of tank: